Healthy Homes Assessment Island Bay

 Starting 1 July 2023

-• All households let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

-• All rental homes are required to comply with Healthy Homes Standard regardless of the time of the first day of tenancy.
+• All rentals houses are required to comply with Healthy Homes Standard regardless of the time of the first day of tenancy.

 Unreasonable Gaps & Holes